maszyman/randomgen/README.md

 ```bash
 poetry run pytest .
 ```
 Warning!
-One of the tests _may_ fail due to nature of probability!
+One of the tests _may_ fail due to the nature of probability!

 ## Code quality